Klaus21-art-thou/WEBDE-POE-/README.md

 •	week 4: Content population, testing, and compliance with POPIA.
 •	week 5: Website launch and promotion.

+26/09/2025 update

+Html has updated to include the following:

+*Website now includes responsive design to enable smooth experience on multiple devices like mobile and pcs

+*Images now fit border of website to look less unorganized

+*Updated look of the website and included some borders and coloring to the website

  www.businessplan-templates
  https://sparkleskennesaw.com/
 https://www.arcademonsters.com/